jakeheis/SwiftCLI/README.md

 ```swift
 func route(commands: [Command], aliases: [String: String], arguments: RawArguments) -> Command?
 ```
 SwiftCLI supplies a default implementation of `Router` with `DefaultRouter`. `DefaultRouter` finds commands based on the first passed argument.
-For example, `greeter greet` would search for commmands with the `commandName` of "greet". `DefaultRouter` also respected aliases set using `CLI.alias(from:to:)`.
-As such, if `CLI.alias(from: "-c", to: "command")` is run, the router will search for a command with the name "command", not "-c".
+For example, `greeter greet` would search for commmands with the `commandName` of "greet".

 If a command is not found, `DefaultRouter` falls back to its `fallbackCommand` if given one.
 Otherwise, it outputs a help message.
 ```bash